jesstheleftie/u2_mongoose_employees_lab/README.md

 ## Bonus

 Use [chance](https://www.npmjs.com/package/chance) npm package to generate employees in your seed file instead.
+Run 'npm install chance' in your root folder (the one that has the package.json file) and use chance to generate fake data with ease!

 ```js
 const chance = require('Chance')